ArchitaDesai/React-Django-App/README.md

-# Quiz App with React and Django
+# Template for Web App with React and Django

-A quiz app built with React and Django!
+An initial template for the React app integrated with Django.

+I created this initial app because integrating React app with Django takes up a lot of time and using this template can save a lot of hours.

 ## Installation Instructions